NVIDIA/NVFlare/examples/cifar10/README.md

 ```
 ./submit_job.sh cifar10_fedavg_stream_tb 1.0
 ```
-Using this configuration, a `tb_events` folder will be created under the `[RUN_ID]` folder of the server that includes all the TensorBoard event values of the different clients.
+Using this configuration, a `tb_events` folder will be created under the `[JOB_ID]` folder of the server that includes all the TensorBoard event values of the different clients.